tuimac/vpn_env_aws/README.md

 ```

 After download this repository to your local machine or before that, you have to
-check enough IAM authorization to execute `createStack` in this repository.
+check enough IAM authorization to execute `cfnauto` command in this repository.

 ## How to use